SHARAT-S-UNNITHAN/SHARAT-S-UNNITHAN/README.md

 > _I write code the way I game: fast fingers, high focus, and just a touch of style._ 🎮⚡

 ---
+## 👨‍💻 About Me

+I'm **Sharat**, a B C A student from Kerala blending **tech, creativity, and gaming** into every project I build.
+I don’t just code — I build **experiences**.
+Whether it’s a disco login or a YouTube edit, I bring energy and imagination to it all.

+📍 Living in: Kayamkulam
+💼 Career Goal: Full Stack Developer + UI/UX Specialist
+🎯 Currently working on: YIP Smart Irrigation System
+🎮 Favorite Game: Valorant (check out my headshots 🎯)

 ## 👁️ Visitor Count